IgnisDa/rust-libs/crates/arch-mirrors-rs/README.md

-# Arch Mirror
+# Arch Mirrors

 Parse the Arch Linux mirror status

 ## Description

-The `arch-mirror` crate allows you to parse the JSON different mirror status sources (like https://www.archlinux.org/mirrors/status/json) into a typed, rusty form.
+The `arch-mirrors-rs` crate allows you to parse the JSON different mirror status sources (like https://www.archlinux.org/mirrors/status/json) into a typed, rusty form.